Parameter Store

 </parameters>

-In the "Processes" module, parameters can be selected at various points in the properties of process elements and also newly created and stored in the parameter memory.
-Alternatively, the parameters can also be saved directly in the process.
+In the "Processes" module, parameters can be selected at various points in the properties of process elements; they can also be created and saved in the parameter memory.
+Alternatively, the parameters can also be saved directly within the process.

-A parameter is saved in a separate bean property whose name is the same as the name of the bean property of the static value plus the suffix "ParamRef".
-The value of the bean property corresponds to the name of the parameter that was assigned in the parameter store.
+A parameter is stored in a separate bean property whose name consists of the name of the bean property for the static value followed by the suffix “ParamRef.”
+The value of the Bean property corresponds to the name of the parameter that was assigned in the Parameter Store.
 Example: userParamRef = "myUser".

-For the IMAP event source, the IMAP server, IMAP port and the user name can be defined in the properties of the element on the "Email server" tab.
+For the IMAP event source, you can specify the IMAP server, IMAP port, and username in the element's properties on the "Email Server" tab.

-If you have selected the "From parameter memory" menu, the respective icon to the right of the "IMAP server", "IMAP port" or "User name" fields changes to another icon.
-Clicking on this opens a dialog in which existing parameters can be edited and new parameters can be created.
+If you have selected the "From Parameter Storage" menu, the icon to the right of the "IMAP Server," "IMAP Port," or "Username" fields will change to a different

 All existing parameters are listed here.
-By clicking on "Add parameter", new parameters can be created and existing parameters edited from here.
+By clicking "Add Parameter" at

-In the parameter selection for the IMAP port, you will also find the setting "Only display parameters with integer values".
+When selecting parameters for the IMAP port, you'll also find the setting "Show only parameters with integer values."

-The client, user principal name and application ID can be defined or selected here in the same way as for the IMAP event source with the type "Standard IMAP".
+Here, the client, user principal name, and application ID can be specified or selected in the same way as for the IMAP event source of type "Standard IMAP. "

 @Referenceable